ringcentral/ringcentral-api-docs/docs/getting-started/sms.md

 2. Register your campaigns
 3. Assign phone numbers

-## Next step: graduating your application to production
+## Final step: promote your app in the RingCentral App Gallery

-Once the TCR process is complete, which can for some take up to 25 days, your application will be ready to operate and send SMS messages in our production environment by going through a process we call "graduation."
-This process is how a developer obtains credentials for our production environment.
-This is among the final steps before you can officially use an application using real production data.
+For those developers and partners who are building an application that is intended to be used by RingCentral customers, you have one more step: to add your application to the RingCentral App Gallery so that it can be promoted to the RingCentral customer base.

-<a class="btn btn-lg btn-primary" href="../graduate-app/">Graduate your application</a>
+<a class="btn btn-lg btn-primary" href="../promote-app/">Promote your application in the App Gallery</a>